 Market growth for the expert network industry can be attributed to a few different factors.

-Taking advantage of accessibility, experts are embracing online platforms more than they ever have before and are adopting the concept of micro-consulting: short, sharp conversations with an expert at a critical point.
-Micro-consulting has become necessary with the rapid rise of new technology, evolving ways of working, and increasingly demanding consumer needs.
+Taking advantage of accessibility, experts are embracing online platforms more than ever before and are adopting the concept of micro-consulting: short, sharp conversations with an expert at a critical point.
+Micro-consulting has become necessary with the rapid rise of new technology, evolving working methods, and increasingly demanding consumer needs.

 There’s also a growing need for expert insights stemming from growth in private equity (PE) assets under management, which fuels spending on deal analysis by both PE firms and the consultants that they engage.
-In addition, corporate strategy teams are leveraging expert networks to inform their decisions and, consequently, are developing a need for niche- or sector-specific experts.
-Market researchers have been dissatisfied with mediocre B2C sample quality and, alternatively, are shifting their attention and spending to qualified B2B respondents of expert networks.
+In addition, corporate strategy teams are leveraging expert networks to inform their decisions and, consequently, are developing a need for niche, or sector-specific, experts.
+Market researchers have been dissatisfied with mediocre business-to-consumer (B2C) sample quality and, alternatively, are shifting their attention and spending to qualified business-to-business (B2B) respondents of expert networks.

 Top Expert Network Industry Trends